ayagabbish/BiruniVerse/README.md

 ##  Who Are We?

 **spring 2025 – We came together.**
-Three students from different engineering backgrounds united with one goal: build a robot that goes beyond expectations.
+Three students from different majors united with one goal: build a robot that goes beyond expectations.

 -  **Alma Alkhader** – _Computer Engineer_